Freedom Through the Arts – Free Classes for Returned Citizens

 FAQs

-• Freedom Through the Arts is a pilot program at the Workhouse Arts Center that provides free art workshops for justice impacted individuals (returned citizens) and their families.
+Freedom Through the Arts was a pilot program at the Workhouse Arts Center that provided free art workshops for justice impacted individuals (returned citizens) and their families.
 The program focuses on creative expression, skill-building, and personal growth through therapeutic-informed art instruction.

 Unfortunately, we do not have the capacity to safely administer workshops and monitor minors.
 But our Family Workshops are fun and engaging for all ages – parents will enjoy the activities as much if not more than their kids.